-- The Revival: They've had many attempts at reviving their own work for newer generations, but haven't been too successful at it.
-Only two revivals of Land of the Lost saw the light of day (a new series in 1992, which wasn't as successful as the original, and the Big Damn Movie of 2009, that was a trainwreck)
+- Revival: They've had many attempts at reviving their own work for newer generations, but their success has been mixed.
+Two revivals of Land of the Lost (1974) saw the light of day (a new series in 1992, which wasn't as successful as the original, and the Big Damn Movie of 2009, that was a trainwreck)

 - Surrounded by Idiots: Mostly the villains.